IsmailKxraca/Yolo11-Finetuning/README.md

 </div>

-In this project I will fine tune the Yolo11 Model.
+In this project I will finetune the Yolo11 Model.

 I will collect images on my own and label them with an tool like LabelImg